ToniDonDoni/skynetsandbox/unity/first/BUILD.md

  - Ensure execute permission (`chmod +x build_android.sh`) and run the script from the `unity/first` directory once Unity + Android modules are installed.

 ## Quick test flow
-1. `sudo ./install_build_dependencies.sh` — installs the runtime/tooling prerequisites.
-2. `UNITY_PATH="/path/to/Unity/Editor/Unity" ./build_android.sh` — runs the headless Android build.
+1. `./run_build_pipeline.sh` — installs prerequisites (with sudo if needed), runs the headless Android build, and confirms the `Builds/Android/pupa.apk` output exists.
-3. Verify the APK exists at `Builds/Android/pupa.apk`; if not, investigate the build log (`unity_build.log`).
+2. If you prefer manual steps: `sudo ./install_build_dependencies.sh`, then `UNITY_PATH="/path/to/Unity/Editor/Unity" ./build_android.sh`, and finally ensure `Builds/Android/pupa.apk` is present.

 ## Troubleshooting
 - Verify the installed editor version matches `6000.3.2f1` as listed in `ProjectSettings/ProjectVersion.txt`.